selmalopez/data-challenges/02-Data-Toolkit/01-Data-Analysis/04-Multiple-Files-With-Pandas/README.md

 ## Loading data from multiple CSVs

+Let's put our new skills to the test.
 To practice loading multiple CSVs and merging them, we're going to use the [Olympic Sports and Medals, 1896-2014](https://www.kaggle.com/the-guardian/olympic-games) which contains 3 files:

 - `dictionary.csv`
 - `summer.csv`